Suggestion: Watch the 10 minutes video tutorial before reading this article

 Therefore, ensuring that a supplier can show previous compliance (i.e., ASTM test reports from previous orders) with relevant standards is the first thing importers must do before making a supplier selection.

-As I explained previously in this article, the CPSIA is not a uniform directive that applies in the same way to all children’s products.
+As I explained previously in this article, the CPSIA is not a uniform regulation that applies in the same way to all children’s products.

 Instead, you need to determine which standards apply to your products, and which substances that are either entirely prohibited or limited.
 This must be done before you start contacting Chinese suppliers.

-The supplier selection shall be made entirely on a supplier’s ability to show previous compliance with the substance regulations and product safety standards, applicable to your product.
+The supplier selection shall be made entirely on a supplier’s ability to demonstrate a compliance track record with the substance regulations and product safety standards, applicable to your product.

 There are plenty of fake certificates and test reports out there.